imtheaaron/imtheaaron.github.io/portfolio.md

 [GitHub repo](https://github.com/imtheaaron/imtheaaron.github.io/tree/master/earthquakes)

 This program queries the US Geological Survey for a GeoJson of all earthquakes in the past 7 days.
-Using JavaScript and Leaflet, each earthquakes is then mapped with the color and size of each circle relative to the magnitude of the earthquake.
+Using JavaScript and Leaflet, each earthquake is then mapped with the color and size of each circle relative to the magnitude of the earthquake.
 A user can also select to display lines of tectonic plates, and each earthquake circle is clickable which will display additional information.